003random/003Recon/README.md

 13. Start a wpscan on the wordpress sites
 14. Do a nmap service scan

-All out will get saved in a folder named by the domain, in the output folder.
+All output will get saved in a folder named by the domain, in the output folder.
 In this folder it will create files with the discovered content.

 ### Install: